CLIUtils/CLI11/README.md

   the form of `/s /long /file:file_name.ext` This option does not change how options are specified in the `add_option` calls or the ability to process options in the form of `-s --long --file=file_name.ext`.
+- `.allow_non_standard_option_names()`:🚧 Allow specification of single `-` long
+  form option names.
+This is not recommended but is available to enable reworking of existing interfaces.
+If this modifier is enabled on an app or subcommand, options or flags can be specified like normal but instead of throwing an exception, long form single dash option names will be allowed.
+It is not allowed to have a single character short option starting with the same character as a single dash long form name; for example, `-s` and `-single` are not allowed in the same application.
 - `.fallthrough()`: Allow extra unmatched options and positionals to "fall through" and be matched on a parent option.
 Subcommands by default are allowed to "fall through" as in they will first attempt to match on the current